Photo by JAMSTEC

 Molecular Marine Biology

 Various organisms have evolved in the sea.
-The Molecular Marine Biology Section conducts research to understand the diverse functions of aquatic organisms as well as their evolutionary and ecological significance through molecular and genomics analyses.
+The Molecular Marine Biology Group conducts research to understand the diverse functions of aquatic organisms as well as their evolutionary and ecological significance through molecular and genomics analyses.

 Rearing experiments in the laboratory, field research, bioinformatics, and detailed molecular analyses are being conducted.
 For example, current studies investigate the molecular functions necessary to inhabit extreme environments (e.g., deep-sea hydrothermal vents, intertidal zones, and esturaries) and their implications in evolution and complexity of coral reef ecosystems and mechanisms of symbiosis between zooxanthellae and corals are under way.